CYCLING BOARD GAMES HISTORY IN 20 GAMES

 1) BICYCLE RACE, A GAME FOR THE WHEELMEN (McLoughlin Brothers, USA, 1891)

 As far as I know, the first dated cycling game was published in a combination box called "THE BICYCLE RACE AND SKATING RINK" (Milton Bradley, 1885), which contained 5 games (Bicycle Race, Skating Rink, Hop Scotch, Cat's Promenade and Carrom).
-It is mentioned in Dan Gindling's "Bicycle Collectibles with Price Guide" (see bibliography) but I have never seen it.
+It is mentioned in Dan Gindling's "Bicycle Collectibles with Price Guide" (see bibliography).
 I do not mean that it was the first cycling game ever published (though, of course, it is one of the very first) since not all countries have been studied by game historians with the same level of detail.
 However, I only include in this list games that are featured in this site (which means, with little exceptions, games that I have in my collection).
 This is why I begin this list with the much better known McLouglin Brothers' 1891 game, of which I own a couple of variations.

 2) WHEELING, A NEW AND EXCITING GAME FOR CYCLISTS (J. Jacques & Son, London, 1896)